-Worried your baby isn’t getting enough calories from breast milk or formula?
-Try mixing the milk with his solids.
+Worried your baby isn’t getting enough calories and nutrients when she doesn’t drink breast milk or infant formula?
+Try mixing the milk with her solids.

-Instead of using water to prepare his oatmeal or rice cereal, mix it with milk so he gets both solids and milk at the same time.
-This was the cereal I used with my babies:
+Instead of using water to prepare her oatmeal or rice cereal, mix it with milk so she gets both solids and milk at the same time.
+This was the cereal I used with my babies.

-You can also mix milk with fruit or vegetable purees, especially if you were already going to water the texture down anyway.
+You can also mix milk with fruits or vegetables “smoothies” you puree, especially if you were already going to water the texture down anyway.

 It’s never easy when your baby takes an hour to drink milk, or pushes you or his bottle away when you try to feed him.
 We get frustrated because we know we’re not supposed to force our babies to drink, but at the same time, we’re stressed they’re not drinking enough.

 But as you’ve seen, you’re not stuck.
-Try these simple tricks to help your baby start drinking milk regularly.
+Try these simple tricks to help him start drinking milk regularly.
 Offer milk before solids so he’s more likely to finish it on an empty stomach (or offer it an hour later after solids).

 Feed him between longer intervals, where he’ll have an appetite to finish the bottle or nursing session.
 Mix milk with purees and cereals to make sure he’s getting calories from milk as well.